 The Company has assessed the existing leases as at 1 January 2020 or which have been entered into later to this date until the date of the financial statements.
-Based on the assessment prepared by the management, it concluded that the existing leases are short-term, which means that IFRS 16 will not be applied.
-Accordingly, the Company recognized the payments of those leases as expenses on a straight-line basis over the lease term.
+Based on the assessment prepared by the management, it concluded that the existing leases are classifies as a short-term contract with a duration of 12 months, and accordingly the Company recognized the payments for that contract as expenses on a straight-line basis over the lease term.

-3.2 New standards and amendment issued:
+3.2 New Standards and amendments issued

-The amendments to accounting standards and interpretations that become effective for annual reporting periods commencing on or after 1 January 2020 are listed below.
+The amendments to accounting standards and interpretations that become effective for annual reporting periods commencing on or after 1 January 2021 are listed below.
 The management has assessed that the amendments have no significant impact on the Company's financial statements.